aslakknutsen/kkbase/docs/reference/graph-schema.md

 - Description: Session discovered and recorded this pattern
 - Properties: None

+**PRESENTED_PATTERN**
+- From: `AgentSession`
+- To: `Pattern`
+- Description: Pattern was suggested/presented to the agent during investigation
+- Properties: `presented_at` (timestamp when pattern was presented)
+- Created when: Pattern matches symptom at session start or when agent queries for patterns

 **USED_PATTERN**
 - From: `AgentSession`
 - To: `Pattern`
-- Description: Session was guided by this pattern (future use)
+- Description: Agent confirmed this pattern successfully guided the investigation
-- Properties: None
+- Properties: `used_at` (timestamp), `notes` (optional notes about how pattern helped)
+- Created when: Agent explicitly calls mark_pattern_used tool
+- Effect: Increments pattern's `usage_count` by 1

 **CONTAINS**
 - From: `PatternBundle`